austinoski/austinoski/README.md

 - 👋 Hi, I’m @austinoski
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Backend / Frontend Development
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Vuejs and Express.js
 - 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me ...
 See below